gomanu6/docker-configs/readme.md

     -i = interactive mode

 stop = stop a running container

+restart = restart, may not restart if the running app doesnt recognise restart and may hard restart

 attach = attach to a running container
     docker container attach container_name